taiyuan2490/data-viz-final/docs/part2.md

 Each with 1–2 line takeaway.

-## 3) User Research Protocol
-**Audience**: General readers, policy/environment-focused, not auto experts.
-**Recruit**: 3 diverse participants (student, worker, car owner).
-**Script (5 Qs)**:
-1. Is the story clear at first glance?
-2. Which chart is most useful?
-3. Which chart is hardest to understand?
-4. Are annotations/labels sufficient?
-5. What conclusion do you take away?

-**Success criteria**: At least 2 can restate story correctly; clear feedback on best/worst chart; ≥3 actionable suggestions.

-## 4) User Interviews — Findings
-**P1 (student, 20s)**
-- Likes EV chart, finds gap chart confusing.
-- Quote: “I get pickups are dirtier, but show ‘how much’.”

-**P2 (office worker, 30s)**
-- Safety split very intuitive.
-- Quote: “Big improvement 2000–2010, then stuck.”

-**P3 (car owner, 30s)**
-- Dual-axis clear, but wants source labels.
-- Quote: “Need to know if CO₂ is real-world or lab test.”

-**Synthesis**
-- Agreement: EV & dual-axis easy; need more legends/units.
-- Conflict: Abstract gap chart — love/hate split.

-## 5) Planned Changes
-- Add sources/units to all figures.
-- Add clear legend for abstract gap chart.
-- Restructure flow: Market → Tech/CO₂ → Safety → EV → Conclusion.
-- Add “reading guide” at start.
+## User Research Protocol & Findings

+### Protocol

+**Objective**
+Test whether the current storyboard and draft data visualizations clearly communicate the key story:
+- U.S. consumers shifted to larger vehicles (pickups/SUVs).
+- This slowed CO₂ reductions and increased pedestrian risks.
+- EV adoption in the U.S. lags behind global peers.

+**Target Audience**
+- General readers (20–40 years old), interested in environment, transport, or policy.
+- Not expected to have deep technical knowledge of vehicles or statistics.

+**Recruitment Strategy**
+- Minimum of 3 participants with varied perspectives (student, office worker, car owner).
+- No personal identifiers recorded.

+**Interview Script (5 Questions)**
+1. What is the main story you take away?
+2. Which chart is the clearest or most persuasive to you?
+Why?
+3. Which chart is confusing or hard to interpret?
+Why?
+4. Are the annotations, labels, and legends sufficient?
+5. After reading through, what is your overall impression of the U.S. auto market story?

+**Evaluation Criteria**
+- At least 2 of 3 participants restate the main narrative correctly.
+- Identify best-performing and weakest chart(s).
+- Collect ≥3 actionable suggestions for design improvement.
+- Capture at least one direct quote from each participant.

+---

+### Interview Findings

+**Participant 1 (Student, 20s)**
+- Main takeaway: “Pickups are getting stronger but dirtier, EVs aren’t catching up.”
+- Most useful: EV adoption chart — global comparison was intuitive.
+- Confusing: Gap chart (pickup vs. other cars) — shading was unclear.
+- Quote: “I get that pickups are worse, but can you show *how much worse* in numbers?”

+**Participant 2 (Office worker, 30s)**
+- Main takeaway: “Roads got safer until 2010, then progress slowed — maybe linked to trucks?”
+- Most useful: Fatalities chart with two shaded eras.
+- Confusing: Dual-axis CO₂ vs. HP chart — axes were unclear.
+- Quote: “The split between 2000–2010 and 2010–now is super clear — that really works.”

+**Participant 3 (Car owner, 30s)**
+- Main takeaway: “Horsepower keeps rising while CO₂ is stuck — policy isn’t working.”
+- Most useful: Dual-axis CO₂ vs. HP chart (after reading labels).
+- Confusing: Abstract gap visualization — color scale wasn’t intuitive.
+- Quote: “Need to know if these are *real-world* CO₂ values or lab tests.”

+---

+### Synthesis of Insights

+**Consistent Feedback**
+- EV adoption and fatalities charts were easiest to understand.
+- Gap chart was divisive: visually striking but sometimes confusing.
+- Need for clearer labeling: sources, units, legends.

+**Conflicting Feedback**
+- Dual-axis CO₂ vs. HP chart: one participant found it powerful, another found it confusing.

+**Key Insights**
+- Simpler charts worked best.
+- Abstract visualizations require very clear legends.
+- Annotations and context build credibility.
+- **Line plots sometimes feel too “busy.”
+Participants suggested a bar chart could better highlight year-to-year differences.**

+---

+### Planned Changes

+- Add **clear source labels and units** (e.g., “Real-world CO₂ emissions (g/mi)”).
+- Revise gap chart legend → darker shading = bigger gap, add numeric annotation.
+- Simplify dual-axis chart: left axis = CO₂, right axis = HP with bold labels.
+- **Change one line plot (pickup vs. others CO₂ gap) into a grouped bar chart** to make annual differences clearer.
+- Reorder story flow: **Market → Tech/CO₂ → Safety → EV → Conclusion**.
+- Add “reading guide” (2–3 sentences) at the start of project site.

 ## 6) Optional: Moodboard & Personas
 Moodboard: FT/OWID style — muted colors, sharp annotations.